+Approved: “Does your country have measures for the protection of and assistance to trafficking victims? (tick box yes no)

+If yes, please describe, including any specific measures under your legal system regarding identity, protection and assistance to victims of trafficking in persons.

 If you have selected one or more of the above, please describe the concrete measures taken and cite the applicable policy/policies or law(s), and provide examples of their successful implementation.